- Guaranteed for 2 full months

-Landscape photography is as much about planning, as it is about the actual process of photography.
+Landscape photography is as much about planning as it is about the actual process of photography.
 You should always have a clear idea of where you are planning to go, and at what time of the day you will be able to capture the best photograph.
 Learn how to read maps, and understand how you can utilize them to find the perfect location.
-By planning your exact location, you will be able to maximize your time there, and ensure that not only you get to your location safely and in plenty of time, but also find your way back, which is usually after sunset.
+By planning your exact location, you will be able to maximize your time there, and ensure not only that you get to your location safely and in plenty of time, but also that you find your way back (usually after sunset).

 Light is one of the most important factors in any photograph, but even more so in landscape photography.
 It really doesn’t matter how great the location, is or how you compose your photo – if the light doesn’t do the scene justice, then the image will fail.
 The best light for landscape photography is early in the morning or late afternoon, with the midday sun offering the harshest light.

-But, part of the challenge of landscape photography is about being able to adapt and cope with different lighting conditions, for example, great landscape photos can be captured even on stormy or cloudy days.
-The key is to use the best light as much as possible, and be able to influence the look and feel of your photos to it.
+But part of the challenge of landscape photography is about being able to adapt and cope with different lighting conditions; for example, great landscape photos can be captured even on stormy or cloudy days.
+The key is to use the best light as much as possible, and be able to influence the look and feel of your photos with it.

 As much as possible you should always aim to get your composition right when taking the photo, rather than relying on post-production.
 If the scene doesn’t look right when you look at it through your viewfinder, then it won’t look good in the final output.
 There are several techniques that you can use to help your composition (such as the rule of thirds), but ultimately you need to train yourself to be able to see a scene, and analyze it in your mind.
 With practice this will become second nature, but the important thing is to take your time.